Project-MONAI/monai-deploy/guidelines/monai-application-package.md

     - Whe no value is provided, the name is assumed as the name of the directory relative to the model root directory defined in `/etc/holoscan/pkg.json#model-root`.

-- Package Manifest SHOULD specify the resources required to execute the Application and the fragments for a Multi-Fragment Application.
+- The Package Manifest SHOULD specify the resources required to execute the Application and the fragments for a Multi-Fragment Application.

   This information is used to provision resources when running the containerized application using a compatible application deployment service.